aarneranta/python-course-gbg/extralab/extralab.md

 ```
 The `exp2polynom()` function itself is a recursive function that can call helper functions.
 For instance, it can be helpful to
 - first simplify the expression to a sum of terms of the form `ax^n`
-- then sort these terms by the exponent and combine terms with the same exponent (hint: using a dictionary data structure can be helpful here!)
+- then sort these terms by the exponent and combine terms with the same exponent (hint: using a dictionary data structure indexed on the exponent can be helpful here!)

 ### Parsing and printing